For PULSE Supervisors

 Our students may receive offers from more than one organization.
 Therefore, the student must choose which organization they would like to serve with once they receive those offers.
-Our students are required to inform you of their decisions by September 25th, 2014.
+Our students are required to inform you of their decisions by September 21st, 2017.
 If a student you have made an offer to has decided to work with another organization, you may offer his or her spot to a student on your waiting list.
-However, you will hear from all of the students you have made an offer to by the end of the day on September 25th.
+However, you will hear from all of the students you have made an offer to by 1pm on September 21st.

 Once we know who will be serving at our organization, what are the next steps we should take?